sameer-goel/aws-machine-learning/10_QnA.md

 - Robust
 - Normalizer

-Q. Identify SageMaker supervised learning algorithms that are memory bound
-- KNN, XGBoost

-Q. Sagemkaer algorithms that can be parallelized
--

-Q. Algorithms that can be supervised and unsupervised
-- Blazing Text

-Q. algorithm that can be used both as a built-in-algorithm as well as a framework such as Tensorflow
--

 Q. To get inference for an entire dataset, you are developing a batch transform job using Amazon SageMaker High-level Python Library.
 Which method would you call so that the inferences are available for the entire dataset
 -